membraneframework/membrane_demo/camera_to_hls/README.md

-# Membrane Demo - Camera Video to HLS
+# Camera feed to HLS

 This script demonstrates capturing camera video and broadcasting it via HLS.